 The Army Corps of Engineers, in collaboration with Ramsey County, is planning to use materials dredged from the Mississippi River to create seven islands in Pig’s Eye Lake, for the stated goals of improving wildlife habitat and reducing shoreline erosion.
 As can be expected with a multi-million-dollar project, it has both proponents and opponents.
 We do not wish to weigh in on the merits of the project but do wish to call attention to the lack of meaningful community engagement and the precedent it sets for other large projects, including those affecting our most diverse and historically neglected communities.

-Pig’s Eye Lake sits immediately east of the Mississippi River in St. Paul’s East Side, in Battle Creek Regional Park, the largest park in the city.
+Pig’s Eye Lake sits immediately east of the Mississippi River in Saint Paul’s East Side, in Battle Creek Regional Park, the largest park in the city.
 The area surrounding the lake is part of the homelands of the Dakota.
 Today it boasts a diverse community, including at least half of Saint Paul’s Somali and Oromo communities and large populations of Hmong, Latinx, Karen and African American people.
 Although the East Side comprises over a third of the city’s land mass, the city’s investments in neighborhood revitalization, parks and housing have lagged the rest of Saint Paul.

 The lake itself is most known for its birdwatching – it is prime habitat for herons, egrets, cormorants, and pelicans– and for its unique wetland ecosystem within city limits.
 However, despite these important natural features, the area has also been subjected to countless environmental offenses.
 In the 1950s, an area adjacent to the lake became the largest unpermitted dump site in the state of Minnesota for the next 20 years.
 Afterwards, the site became used for disposing sludge ash from the neighboring Metropolitan Council Wastewater Treatment plant.
 In 1989, the Minnesota Pollution Control Agency declared the dump a Superfund site, and a 2000 report from that agency identified that polychlorinated biphenyls (PCBs), lead, boron, cobalt, aluminum, zinc, ammonia, chloride, and mercury had been discharged from the dump site into the lake at levels that exceeded water quality standards.
 Over the years, numerous agencies and citizen groups have worked to clean up the area.
 However, despite these efforts, it continues to hold significant levels of contaminated materials.